magento/architecture/design-documents/csp.md

 That will be the default whitelist Magento provides out of the box packaged alongside related modules via _csp\_whitelist.xml_.

 ## Future steps
-To allow merchants to use whitelisting with _nonce_ we have to get reed of event handlers via HTML attributes and style attributes in our templates.
+To allow merchants to use whitelisting with _hash_ we have to get rid of event handlers provided via HTML attributes and style attributes in our templates.
 There is no way to disable `unsafe-eval` right now since we use it for UI components and some of the front-end libraries we employ need it (like jQuery).
 A strategy must be created to remove `eval()` usage from UI components.

 The work on refactoring templates to remove event handlers and _style_ attributes will be done after CSP is introduced gradually.
-In the meanwhile Merchants will be able to employ domain-whitelisting for CSP.
-Extension developers will have time to update their extension to allow both domain-whitelisting and nonce whitelisting.
+In the meanwhile Merchants will be able to employ origin-whitelisting for CSP.
+Extension developers will have time to update their extension to allow both _origin-whitelisting_ and _hash whitelisting_.

 ## Types of attacks that will be prevented by CSP implementation in Magento
 #### CSP with origin whitelisting only